-A.4.2 VIRCAM_img_obs_paw
+A.5.3 VIRCAM_img_obs_paw

-The "paw-print"-template takes a jitter sequence covering a sixth part of the field of view at the offset position as defined in the VIRCAM_img_acq_quick template.
-The nesting, in case of this template would not make a difference.
+The "paw-print"-template takes a jitter sequence around only one of the six payprints that would comprise a tile.
 The definition of the parameters and the template sequence are both identical to the VIRCAM_img_obs_tile templates.
+See for details Sec.
+7.4 and Figures 17, 18, and 19.

-A.5 The Calibration Templates - VIRCAM_img_cal_illumination and VIRCAM_img_cal_std
+A.6 The Calibration Templates - VIRCAM_img_cal_illumination and VIRCAM_img_cal_std

-The illumination correction template VIRCAM_img_cal_illumination obtains a sequence of images with different XY-offsets which allows the user to estimate the sky concentration and the illumination corrections based on the phorometry of the same sources (typically a single photometric standard, to avoid variability issues).
+The illumination correction template VIRCAM_img_cal_illumination obtains a sequence of images with different XY-offsets which allows the user to estimate the sky concentration and the illumination corrections based on the phorometry of the same sourceses (either a single photometric standard is used, or a large number of field stars, to avoid variability issues).
 However, the illumination correction can also be estimated from the spatial trends of photometric zero-points derived from the 2MASS stars in each science field.